-These soft Chocolate Sugar Cookies are perfect for Valentine’s Day!
-Filled with Nutella and decorated with sprinkles, these easy heart-shaped chocolate sandwich cookies have a tender center, crisp edges, and make a great edible Valentine’s gift.
-Kids and adults alike will love these cute homemade treats!
+These Chocolate Sugar Cookies are perfect for Valentine’s Day!
+Filled with Nutella and decorated with sprinkles, they make a great edible gift.

 These decorated heart-shaped cookies are a fun treat for kids and adults!
 Two chocolatey sugar cookies are sandwiched with Nutella and topped with cute sprinkles to make an easy and adorable Valentine’s Day treat that not only looks pretty but also tastes delicious.

 My favorite Valentine’s Day Chocolate Sugar Cookies don’t spread as they bake, have a deep chocolate flavor, and are soft and tender for days.
 Rolling out the dough on a piece of parchment paper before chilling saves time and makes cutting out cookies and clean-up so much easier!
 Just-made cookie dough is still soft and easier to work than a ball of cold cookie dough from the fridge.
 No need to warm the dough on the counter to make it workable!

 These cute Valentine Cookies make a great edible gift for your loved ones this year!